 How to reduce your carbon footprint with intermodal transportation

 It seems like everywhere you go, there’s a semi-truck that’s also sharing the road.
-Trucking is an easy and effective way to deliver freight from one destination to another, involved in 70% of all freight transportation.
+Trucking is an easy and effective way to deliver freight from one destination to another and is involved in 70% of all freight transportation.
 However, fuel costs and traffic congestion can make over-the-road trucking expensive and a major source of pollution.

-Fuel guzzling trucks are always going to be a part of freight transportation, but incorporating rail is a major step towards being more efficient and reducing the carbon footprint of each shipment.
+Trucks are always going to be a part of freight transportation, but utilizing rail transportation is a major step towards being more efficient and reducing the carbon footprint of each shipment.

 Shipping Freight?
 Get our new E-book.

 Download our free e-book "Is there a future for Intermodal Marketing Companies?" and get DrayNow updates delivered straight to your inbox.

 "*" indicates required fields